AzureCosmosDB/labs/java/labs/09-troubleshooting-performance.md

 1. Following that line, add the following code to use the ```createItem``` method of the ```CosmosAsyncContainer``` class to add a new item and print out the value of the **RequestCharge** property:

     ```java
+    double writeRequestCharge = 0.0;
     Member member = new Member();
-    CosmosAsyncItemResponse<Member> createResponse = peopleContainer.createItem(member).block();
+    CosmosItemResponse<Member> createResponse = peopleContainer.createItem(member).block();
+    writeRequestCharge = createResponse.getRequestCharge();
-    logger.info("{} RUs", createResponse.getRequestCharge());
+    logger.info("{} RUs", writeRequestCharge);
     ```

-1. Now, find the following line inside the ```readItem``` Reactive Stream
+1. Now, find the following line after the ```createItem``` Reactive Stream

     ```java
     logger.info("\n\n{} RUs\n\n",response.getRequestCharge());
     ```

-   Above this line add the following lines of code to create variables to represent the estimated workload for our application:
+   Below this line add the following line of code to print out the estimated throughput needs of our application based on our test queries:

     ```java
-    int expectedWritesPerSec = 200;
-    int expectedReadsPerSec = 800;
+    logger.info("\n\nEstimated load: {} RU per sec\n\n",
+                    readRequestCharge * expectedReadsPerSec + writeRequestCharge * expectedWritesPerSec);
     ```

     > These types of numbers could come from planning a new application or tracking actual usage of an existing one.
 Details of determining workload are outside the scope of this lab.

-   Below this line add the following line of code to print out the estimated throughput needs of our application based on our test queries:

-    ```java
-    logger.info("\n\nEstimated load: {} RU per sec\n\n",
-                    response.getRequestCharge() * expectedReadsPerSec + response.getRequestCharge() * expectedWritesPerSec);
-    ```

 1. Save all of your open editor tabs.